ThingLabsIo/ThingLabsIo.github.io/pages/photon-lab001.md

 At this point your Photon may blick magenta on and off for a few seconds (or up to a minute) as it gets any core firmware updates available for it.
 When the blinking light turns to a 'breathing' cyan then your Photon is ready for use (the 'breathing' cyan is the ready state indicator).

 ## Upload the VoodooSpark Firmware to Your Photon
 For this lab series you will be controlling the Photon from a master/hub device (your PC for the early parts of the labs series, and a Raspberry Pi 2 for the later parts).
 The controller application will use Node.js and a framework called Johnny Five.
-In order for these toosl to communicate with the Photon, it needs to have the VoodooSpark firmware installed.
-Fortunately, this is easy to do using the Particle Build web-based IDE.
+In order for these tools to communicate with the Photon, it needs to have the VoodooSpark firmware installed.
+The VoodooSpark firmware enables direct TCP communication from the host machine (your PC running the Node.js app) and the Photon (provided they are on the same Wi-Fi network).
+Installing the VoodooSpark firmware is fairly easy to do using the Particle Build web-based IDE.

 1. In a browser open the [VoodooSpark code from GitHub](https://raw.githubusercontent.com/voodootikigod/voodoospark/master/firmware/voodoospark.cpp).
 2. With your Photon still powered on, use a second browser tab/window to open [Particle Build](https://build.particle.io/).